garethtdavies/zqw-docs/docs/setting-up-build-env.md

-# Setup a build environment
+# Setting up a build environment
 ---

 ## Linux

 ### Pre-requisites

-It's best to set up a build environment on Ubuntu 16.04.
+It is best to set up a build environment on Ubuntu 16.04.
 It brings the right versions of libc and libstdc++ that ensures maximum compatibility.
 You can build on newer versions of Linux distros, but binaries compiled on these platforms may not work on older versions.

 ``` bash
 # build dependencies